 Application of new Department, Division, or Program policies.
 Decisions regarding enforcement activity when employers are receiving services from CET.
+Complex policy interpretation and application not clearly stated in the MIOSHA standards or policy.
 Employee time and expense approval or other personnel related issues.